Akshaykumar05/Growincomm-website-competetion/README.md

 ## Submission Guidelines

-*   All submissions must be made through [Platform for Submission, e.g., GitHub, a dedicated submission portal].
+*   All submissions must be made through GitHub.
 *   The submitted project must include:
     *   The complete website code.
     *   A README file with clear instructions on how to run the website.